6 Anti Inflammatory Supplements That Actually Work

 Your body also uses the inflammatory pathways to help fight off infections from things like bacteria and viruses.

 In these cases, inflammation did something good!
-It helped your body get back to a normal state.
+It helps your body get back to a normal state.

-It isn’t until inflammation becomes prolonged (2) (chronic) that it starts to cause issues.
+But on the flip side, if inflammation becomes prolonged (2) (chronic) it starts to cause issues.

-Let’s go back to the example of the cut on the finger for an explanation.
+Let’s go back to the example of the cut on the finger to explain this further.

 Most of the time, when you get a small cut on your finger it gets healed by the body rather quickly.

-If this process goes on long enough, the inflammation may become prolonged and may actually prevent healing.
+If you do this, the inflammation may become prolonged and will actually prevent healing over time.

 In this way, short-term inflammation is often beneficial to the body and long-term inflammation is often detrimental.